Organizational Culture: Definition and Types

 What Is Organizational Culture?

-Organizational culture, also known as company culture, is defined as the shared values, attitudes and practices that characterize an organization.
-It’s the personality of your company, and it plays a large part in your employees’ overall satisfaction.
+Organizational culture, also known as company culture, refers to the shared values, attitudes and practices that characterize an organization.
+It’s the personality of your company, and it shows up in the way employees do their work, interact with each other and represent your company to the broader world.

-Having a strong organizational culture is important because it helps attract the right candidates and it keeps them engaged as employees.
-According to a 2019 Glassdoor study, 77 percent of adults would evaluate a company’s culture before applying to an open position, with more than half ranking an organization’s organizational culture as more important than compensation.
-And an SHRM study from 2021 revealed that 94 percent of people managers believe a positive workplace culture helps retain employees.
+Having a strong organizational culture helps attract the right candidates.
+According to a 2019 Glassdoor study, 77 percent of adults would evaluate a company’s culture before applying to an open position, and more than half of respondents said organizational culture is more important than compensation.

 RelatedTypes of Diversity in the Workplace You Need to Know